 Shared by flickr member Robert Wade under cc licence

-Old photo of library (postcard):
+Old postcard of library (from my collection):

 - News article about planned closures of libraries in Lancashire (2016) features Burnley library – although that did not feature on the final closures list.